-- The Centers for Medicare & Medicaid Services (CMS) released the ACO final rule on October 20, 2011 - The rule will be published in the Federal Register on November 2nd - Several related documents were released in connection with the ACO final rule: - CMS's Center for Medicare & Medicaid Innovation (CMMI) issued a notice announcing an ACO advanced payment model - CMS and the Health and Human Services (HHS) Office of Inspector General (OIG) released an interim final rule establishing waivers of certain fraud and abuse laws for specified arrangements involving ACOs - The Federal Trade Commission and the Antitrust Division of the Department of Justice issued a "Statement of Antitrust Enforcement Policy" regarding ACOs - The Internal Revenue Service issued a notice concerning tax-exempt organizations for ACOs
+- The Centers for Medicare & Medicaid Services (CMS) released the ACO final rule on October 20, 2011 - The rule was published in the Federal Register on November 2nd (76 Fed.
+Reg.
+67,802-990) - Several related documents were released in connection with the ACO final rule: - CMS's Center for Medicare & Medicaid Innovation (CMMI) issued a notice announcing an ACO advance payment model - CMS and the Health and Human Services (HHS) Office of Inspector General (OIG) released an interim final rule establishing waivers of certain fraud and abuse laws for specified arrangements involving ACOs - The Federal Trade Commission and the Antitrust Division of the Department of Justice issued a "Statement of Antitrust Enforcement Policy" regarding ACOs - The Internal Revenue Service issued a notice concerning tax-exempt organizations for ACOs